VictoriaMetrics/VictoriaMetrics/docs/README.md

 * VictoriaMetrics ignores `NaN` values during data ingestion.

+## Cache removal

+VictoriaMetrics uses various internal caches.
+These caches are stored to `<-storageDataPath>/cache` directory during graceful shutdown (e.g. when VictoriaMetrics is stopped by sending `SIGINT` signal).
+The caches are read on the next VictoriaMetrics startup.
+Sometimes it is needed to remove such caches on the next startup.
+This can be performed by placing `reset_cache_on_startup` file inside the `<-storageDataPath>/cache` directory before the restart of VictoriaMetrics.
+See [this issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/1447) for details.

 ## Data migration

 Use [vmctl](https://docs.victoriametrics.com/vmctl.html) for data migration.
 It supports the following data migration types: